ZhugeSong/renpy/sphinx/source/rooms.rst

 .. var:: _in_replay

-   When in replay mode, this is sent to the label at which replay mode was started.
+   When in replay mode, this is set to the label at which replay mode was started.
 Outside of replay mode, this is None.

 In addition, :var:`config.enter_replay_transition` and